Japanese cruiser Ōi: As a fast transport

 On 15 March, Ōi was assigned to the Southwest Area Fleet and was assigned to escort two convoys from Surabaya to Kaimana, New Guinea in April, and from Surabaya to Ambon and Kaimana in May.
-While at Makassar on 23 June, she was attacked by Consolidated Aircraft B-24 Liberator heavy bombers of the USAAF 5th Air Force's 319th Bombardment Squadron, but she was not damaged.
+While at Makassar on 23 June, she was attacked by Consolidated Aircraft B-24 Liberator heavy bombers of the United States Army Air Forces 5th Air Force's 319th Bombardment Squadron, but she was not damaged.

 On 1 July, Ōi was assigned to CruDiv 16 of the Southwest Area Fleet, and was based at Surabaya as a guard ship.
 After patrols in the Java Sea, she was repaired at Seletar Naval Base, Singapore in August.

 Operations in the Indian Ocean

 From the end of August 1943 to the end of January 1944, Ōi and Kitakami made four troop transport runs from Singapore and Penang to the Andaman Islands and Nicobar Islands in the Indian Ocean.

 From 27 February, Ōi, together with light cruiser Kinu and destroyers Uranami, Amagiri and Shikinami, was assigned to escort the heavy cruisers Tone, Chikuma and Aoba for commerce raiding in the Indian Ocean, but in general remained in the vicinity of Singapore and Balikpapan and Tarakan in Borneo until the end of April.
 During the month of May, Ōi was primarily involved in troop transport operations between Tarakan, Palau and Sorong, and in June she was reassigned to patrols in the Java Sea.

 On 6 July, Ōi departed Surabaya for Manila.
 On 19 July, she was sighted in the South China Sea, 570 nmi south of Hong Kong by the United States Navy submarine USS Flasher.
 When the cruiser was 1400 yd astern, Flasher fired her four stern tubes, hitting Ōi with two torpedoes portside aft.
 One was a dud, but the other torpedo exploded and flooded Ōi's aft engine room.
 Flasher then fired four bow torpedoes from 3500 yd, but all missed.
 At 17:25, Ōi sank by the stern at 13°12′N 114°52′E. The destroyer Shikinami, which had attempted to tow the stricken cruiser to safety before she broke in two and sank, rescued Captain Shiba and 368 crewmen, but another 153 crewmen went down with the ship.

 Ōi was removed from the navy list on 10 September 1944.